adityapk00/zqw-docs/docs/turnstile-migration.md

 ![Turnstile progress](images/turnstile-progress.png)

 !!! danger "Backup your wallet.dat file after starting the migration."
-    zec-qt-wallet creates **new** transparent addresses for the turnstile migration.
+    ZecWallet creates **new** transparent addresses for the turnstile migration.
 You must create a backup after confirming the migration to ensure you have the private keys for these intermediate transparent addresses in case there is an issue.
 To do so, visit **File->Backup wallet.dat**.

 ### Aborting the turnstile migration